Emmacharleswilson/Pub-Quiz/README.md

 **Title underline**
 On mobile and desktop, there was a small line between Pub and Quiz in my heading.
 I resolved this by setting the text-decoration to none in my CSS.

+**Input field for user name**
+The user was able to enter blank spaces and save that as there name.
+To fix this, I had help from a fellow peer (Harry Dhillon) who shared this piece of code `input type="text" name="username" placeholder="Please enter your name!" id="username" pattern="[a-zA-Z0-9]{5,15}" aria-label="Add your name for the high-scores leaderboard!" required` which fixed the error.

 **Gif styling on tablet**
 On tablet view, sometimes the gif on the home page gets pushed to the side and isn't centrally aligned.
 This is an ongoing issue that I hope to resolve in the future.